VirtoCommerce/vc-docs/storefront/developer-guide/docs/integrations/storyblok/category-page-integration.md

 If you have already added custom components to `Storyblok`, you can use them to create content for the page.
 For more details on how to add custom components to Storyblok, you can read the article [Registering Custom Components](./registering-custom-components.md).

-As a result, you will get integration of `Storyblok CMS` with the category page of `Virto Commerce Storefront`:
+As a result, you will get integration of `Storyblok CMS` with the category page of `Virto Commerce vue-b2b-theme`:

 ![Storyblok Integration](../media/storyblok-integration-category-page.png)